Spectral instability of parametrized black hole quasinormal modes in the high-overtone limit via the exact WKB analysis: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper, we have analytically investigated the asymptotic quasinormal mode (QNM) spectrum of parametrized black holes, $\omega = \omega_N$, using the exact WKB analysis.
 By systematically incorporating small corrections in the Regge-Wheeler-type equation based on the parametrized QNM formalism, we have demonstrated that these parametrized modifications generically alter the large-overtone structure of QNMs.
 A key finding is that the beyond-GR corrections in the perturbation equation can alter the behavior of high-overtone QNMs as $\displaystyle \lim_{N \to \infty} \text{Re} (\omega_N) = \infty$ while the Schwarzschild spectrum in General Relativity (GR) exhibits a convergence of the real parts of QNMs $\displaystyle \lim_{N \to \infty}\text{Re} (\omega_N) =$ const. in the high-overtone limit.

-This may affect the possible relation between the quantum-gravitational picture and QNM frequencies \cite{Hod:1998vk,Motl:2002hd,Andersson:2003fh,Keshet:2007nv} as $\text{Re} (\omega_N)$ represents the energy of quanta absorbed by a black hole.
-A naive application of the conjecture on the QNM frequencies and area quantization may fail due to the drastic modification of QNM frequencies in beyond-GR systems.
+This observation may affect the possible relation between the quantum-gravitational picture and QNM frequencies \cite{Hod:1998vk,Motl:2002hd,Andersson:2003fh,Keshet:2007nv,Maggiore:2007nq}.
+The following discussion is based on Bekenstein's conjecture \cite{Bekenstein:1974jk}, which states that the horizon area of a black hole is quantized in units of the squared Planck length $l_P^2$ (in units where $c=G=1$, $l_P=\hbar^{1/2}$).
+For a Schwarzschild black hole, Hod interpreted the real part of the QNM frequency in the large-overtone limit, $\mathrm{Re}(\omega)\to \log 3/(4\pi)$, as the minimal quantum of emitted energy.
+This leads to the area spacing $\Delta A = 4\log (3)\,l_P^2$ \cite{Hod:1998vk}.
+In contrast, Maggiore proposed interpreting QNMs as damped harmonic oscillators and argued that the relevant physical frequency is the proper frequency $\omega_0=\sqrt{(\mathrm{Re}\,\omega)^2+(\mathrm{Im}\,\omega)^2}$ rather than $\mathrm{Re}(\omega)$ \cite{Maggiore:2007nq}.
+With this prescription and high-overtone limit $\omega_0\simeq\mathrm{Im}(\omega)$, the area spacing becomes $\Delta A =8\pi l_P^2$ which reproduces Bekenstein's original result \cite{Bekenstein:1974jk}.
+Our results in Eqs.~\eqref{eq:qnmlogNdiv} and \eqref{eq:AsymptoticQNM_deltaQ4} suggest that the equally spaced area spectrum is not supported from the viewpoint of Hod's interpretation, whereas it remains consistent within Maggiore's framework.

 We have also pointed out (at the end of Sec.~\ref{subsec:deltaQ4}) that taking the Schwarzschild limit from the perturbation potential with the $\delta Q_4$ correction needs an extra care.
 Simply setting a vanishing value of the parametrization constant, $\alpha_4$ in this case, appearing in the final result leads to an inconsistent Schwarzschild QNM spectrum, at least in the high-overtone regime.
 This is due to the fact that the expansion parameter for ``high overtones'' is not $\vert \omega \vert$ but rather $\alpha_4^2 \vert \omega \vert$, and thus taking $\alpha_4 \to 0$ is not a consistent treatment.
 To correctly achieve the Schwarzschild limit, one needs to go back to the analysis of the Stokes geometry for small $\alpha_4$ \textit{before} considering large $\vert \omega \vert$ values.
 The structure of the Stokes curves in this regime indeed differs from that in the $\alpha_4^2 \vert \omega \vert \gg 0$ one, which, properly taken into account, leads to the correct QNM values of the Schwarzschild.